 Gregory Hand is Associate Professor of Organ at the University of Iowa.
 Prior to this appointment he held the position of University Chapel Organist at Northwestern University, where he also taught in the Music Theory department.
 He was awarded the Doctorate of Musical Arts degree from the University of Michigan, where he studied organ with James Kibbie and harpsichord with Edward Parmentier.

 Dr. Hand is in high demand as a performer and pedagogue.
-He has given recitals and masterclasses in the United States, France, Spain, Germany and Brazil, and served on the jury for national and international organ competitions, including the Internationale Orgelwoche Nürnberg (ION) and the Mikael Tariverdiev Organ Competition.
-His articles on organ literature and pedagogy have appeared in The American Organist Magazine, The Diapason, Organ - Journal für die Orgel, The Organ, and Notes, the Quarterly Journal of the Music Library Association.
+He has given recitals and masterclasses in the United States, France, Spain, Germany and Brazil, and served on the jury for national and international organ competitions, including the Internationale Orgelwoche Nürnberg (ION), the Mikael Tariverdiev Organ Competition and the Sursa National Organ Competition.
+His articles on organ literature and pedagogy have appeared in The American Organist Magazine, The Diapason, Organ - Journal für die Orgel, The Organ (U.K.), and Notes, the Quarterly Journal of the Music Library Association.

 His debut CD, “The Complete Gospel Preludes of William Bolcom” on the Naxos label marked the world premiere recording of all twelve of these landmark pieces.
 Critics praised the recording as “stunning” (American Record Guide) and noted the “sonorous and probing performances” (Gramophone), and the “brilliance of his technique” (allmusic.com).